microsoft/playwright/docs/src/test-api/class-testconfig.md

 The maximum number of test failures (test retry is also a failure) for the whole test suite run.
 After reaching this number, testing will stop and exit with an error.
 Setting to zero (default) disables this behavior.

 Can be specified as:
-* static value (positive integer number);
+* static value - positive integer number;
-* dynamic value (positive float number less than 1) relative to the total number of tests.
+* dynamic value - percentage relative to the total number of tests.

-For example, if 100 tests are run in the project and the `maxFailures` is set to 0.3 (dynamic value), then when 30 tests are failed, testing will stop.
-When using a static value you just need to specify 30.
+For example, if 100 tests are run in the project and the `maxFailures` is set to `'30%'` (dynamic value), then when 30 tests are failed, testing will stop.
+When using a static value you just need to specify `30``.

 Use dynamic value if you don't want to keep it up to date as the number of tests increases.